 Besides, new year’s day is more important for Japanese people so they don’t decorate Christmas much, mostly the only families who have kids do so.

-In Japan, Christmas eve and the day are for couples.
+In Japan, Christmas eve and the day are mainly for couples.

-Generally speaking, young couples plan to do something romantic for the special 2 days.
+Generally speaking, young couples are getting excited to plan for something romantic for the special 2 days.

-Going the trip together, having the special Christmas dinner at the romantic restaurant or staying home with only 2 of them and eat the Christmas cake, and exchange pricy gifts with each other.
+Going on the trip together, having a special Christmas dinner at the luxury restaurant or staying home with only 2 of them and eat the Christmas cake, and exchange pricy gifts with each other.

-Therefore, young people who don’t have a partner try or hope to find one by Christmas day.
+Therefore, young people who don’t have a partner try or wish to find one by Christmas day.

-Spectacular light shows are held in most popular places, visiting to see light shows are one of the attractions during the winter season.
+Spectacular twinkling light shows are held in popular cities and visiting these places is one of the attractions during the winter season.